Fourier-Optics-Computational-Imaging/.github/profile/README.md

 ## Projects

+### TOLIMAN

 The TOLIMAN space telescope is an affordable and agile mission focused on finding nearby exoplanets, with a particular interest in the Alpha Cen system.
 Contemporary astronomy struggles to identify rocky planets in specific star systems, and TOLIMAN aims to solve this problem by pioneering high-precision astrometric monitoring to study stars within 10 parsecs of the sun.

-TODO: fill out

 ### JWST